1010 preserves, develops, and manages high-quality service-enriched affordable housing that supports low-income families, and senior citizens.

 Hope Village, completed in 2001, serves low-income families.

 The success of the two original projects led to additional developments.
-1010 has subsequently built and manages Casa Shalom in the nearby Pico-Union neighborhood and JW Apartments in the Westlake/MacArthur Park neighborhood.
+1010 has subsequently built and manages Casa Shalom in the nearby Pico-Union neighborhood and James Wood Apartments in the Westlake/MacArthur Park neighborhood.

-1010 Development communities are like any other small communities.
-Neighbors share coffee, chat and work together to plan holiday and other events.
-In the family apartment buildings, many activities center around the children who live there.
-These include daycare and programs for school-age children as well as activities and events planned by parent groups for their children.
+1010 Development communities are like any other small community.
+Neighbors share coffee, chat, and work together to plan holidays and other events.
+In our family buildings, many activities center around the children who live there.
+These include day care and programs for school-age children, as well as activities and events planned by parent groups for their children.

-Senior citizens have access to health screening and other support that improve their quality of life and provide access to essential services like transportation and food subsidies.
+Senior residents have access to health screening and other support that improve their quality of life and provide access to essential services like transportation and food subsidies.